-Colas Rail recognises that the Periodic Review process is complex and requires multiagency input.
+Freightliner recognises that the Periodic Review process is complex and requires multiagency input.
 In this regard we have no particular comments on the timetable laid out.
-An early settlement on freight access charges would support successful contract negotiations with customers and enable private sector investments to be secured.

-There is no specific reference in your timetable as to when in the process such a decision could be made and it would be very helpful to understand your intentions here so we can reassure customers and investors.
+We re-iterate that in order to continue to promote rail freight, as early as possible settlement on freight access charges would support successful contract negotiations with customers and enable private sector investments to be secured.
+We note that there is no specific reference in your timetable as to when in the process such a decision could be made and it would be very helpful to understand your intentions here so we can reassure customers and investors.

 We also urge the ORR to space out consultation documents as much as possible so there is not multiple consultation open at the same time, including consultations that are out with the Period Review itself.
 In most organisations, with the exception of Network Rail it is the same person or very small group of people that have to deal with all these issues.
+Similarly as much notice as possible of industry consultations would be helpful; a programme of future dates for 2012 when major consultation days were going to take place, would enable industry members to ensure that these days were kept free.